eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 > **Axiom:** (Unique winner) We assume that at most one candidate has no strict pairwise loss in any profile $P$. \label{ax:unique-winner}

 This axiom allows us to disregard the possibility of a Condorcet method having to choose between multiple weak Condorcet winners in the absence of a cycle.
+Say Alice defeats Clark, and Bob defeats Clark, but Alice and Bob tie.
+Neither Alice and Bob have a strict pairwise loss.
+We don't consider this type of case in our analysis.

 > **Lemma:** A Condorcet winner can fail to exist in $C_k$ if $k>2$. \label{condorcet-paradox}

-**Proof:** By example \ref{ex:cycle}, we can see that any GCM that allows three or more tiers can result in no Condorcet winner. $\square$
+**Proof:** By example \ref{ex:cycle}, we can see that any GCM that allows three tiers can result in no Condorcet winner.
+This example works for any $k\geq 3$, so a Condorcet winner can fail to exist for any $k\geq 3$. $\square$

 This is not an abstract result.
 While very rare, Condorcet cycles have occurred in real U.S. elections, such as a [Minnesota city council election in 2021](https://ranked.vote/report/us/mn/2021/11/ward-2){:target="_blank"}.